mattkerlogue/narrowbotR/README.md

 # narrowbotR [WIP]

 [narrowbotR](https://twitter.com/narrowbotR) (pronounced "narrow-boater") is a Twitter bot written in R that publishes information about the UK canal network.
 This bot is inspired by [Matt Dray](https://github.com/matt-dray/)'s [londonmapbot](https://github.com/matt-dray/londonmapbot) which randomly tweets a location in the rough vicinity of London every 30 minutes.
 This bot seeks to do something similar: tweeting a random location on the UK canal network at a regular interval.
 It is a work in progress.
+At present it only publishes information about the English and Welsh canal network.

 The bot works as follows: